 Some stovetop meals, such as pasta, can make kitchen air quite humid, at times leading to condensation on the window panes.
 Opening a window will let steam out and keep the panes dry.

-9. Embrace feng shui.
+9. It’s easier to embrace feng shui.

 The ancient philosophy of feng shui, which translates to “wind-water,” is about so much more than optimal furniture placement.
 It’s about creating a harmonious living environment and improving the flow of chi, or energy, throughout a space.

-That’s where open windows come in.
-Opening the windows for 10 minutes a day is believed to push stagnant chi out of a room and allow recharged chi to flow through the house.
+That’s where open windows come in: Opening the windows for 10 minutes a day is believed to push stagnant chi out of a room and allow recharged chi to flow through the house.

 Many of us are searching for ways to improve our sleep.
 If you’ve already switched up your mattress, pillow, and bedding but still have issues falling asleep, the secret to better sleep may be fresh air.